omarhoyos-creai/tr-langgraph-webscraping/README.md

 # tr-langgraph-webscraping
-Chatbot to scrape any website using agents with LangGraph
+Chatbot to write an essay based on topic defined by user